Decision Trees: How They Work and Practical Examples

 After construction, pruning helps prevent overfitting by removing unnecessary branches.
 This step ensures your tree balances accuracy with simplicity.
 It makes the tree more interpretable and generalizable to new data.

-Finally, evaluate your tree's performance using metrics like accuracy, precision, or mean squared error.
+Finally, evaluate your tree's performance using accuracy, precision, or mean squared error metrics.
 This assessment helps refine your model.
 It ensures it meets your decision-making needs.

 Decision trees